St. Mary's College Kisubi: Uniform

 The SMACK students from 1906 to the early 1960s wore a pair of shorts and a white shirt as their uniform.
 Those who could afford a pair of shoes did wear them and others stayed barefooted.
 With many years of development, the uniform and the badge inclusive have had to succumb to many changes in design.
 The students today don a white shirt with a plain navy blue tie for ordinary level students, a striped tie for the advanced level students and a pair of grey trousers.
 Blazers have since become mandatory for all higher school certificate students.

 Lord Snowdon, in 1964, commissioned the SMACK memorial library, after the death of 12 students in a motor accident.
 Some of these students were part of the school football team that had gone to participate in a tournament at which they emerged victors.
-Cheering on the way back from the match, Milton Obote’s army suspected them to be rebels and the school lorry, which with the school bus was carrying the students, was knocked down by the army truck.
+Cheering on the way back from the match, Milton Obote's army suspected them to be rebels and the school lorry, which with the school bus was carrying the students, was knocked down by the army truck.
 In addition to the 12 deaths, an even greater number was injured that day.
 Today, the twelve trees planted also in memory of these students still stand tall right next to the Senior Six block.

 The ever growing college, alongside its infrastructural developments, saw the introduction of a number of sports like basketball, football, swimming and hockey.

 St. Mary's youngest building sits atop Kisubi hill as the tallest one yet.
 The new three-storied building, valued at Ugandan Shs.2.9 billion, serves as the new HSC block, replacing and outcompeting the older single-storied S5 block which stood erect since the introduction of the Higher School Certificate in SMACK in the recent past.

 Alumni

-The SMACK Old Boys’ Association (SMACKOBA), founded in 1918, has been involved in the running of the school in one way or another right from its foundation in the latter half of the 20th century.
+The SMACK Old Boys' Association (SMACKOBA), founded in 1918, has been involved in the running of the school in one way or another right from its foundation in the latter half of the 20th century.
 Called upon in the 60s, the Old Boys took charge of the c of a circular profile, but because of cost, the current plan was taken up depicting a gallant eagle in flight.

-Notable alumni of St. Mary's College Kisubi (Old Smackists) include three Vice Presidents of Uganda, four Prime Ministers of Buganda Kingdom, two Attorney Generals, a Speaker of Parliament, Cabinet ministers, judges, lawyers, entrepreneurs, renown creative artists and distinguished academics.
+Notable alumni of St. Mary's College Kisubi (Old Smackists) include three Vice Presidents of Uganda, four Prime Ministers of Buganda Kingdom, two Attorneys General, a Speaker of Parliament, Cabinet ministers, judges, lawyers, entrepreneurs, renown creative artists and distinguished academics.